 OSPIRG Students is funded through the student body at the University of Oregon, Southern Oregon University, and Lane Community College.

-At the University of Oregon, OSPIRG Students is funded through a $1.75 per student, per term refundable student fee that students reaffirm every 2 years through a student body vote.
-Students at UO have been a part of OSPIRG Students for 40 years, pooling together their resources statewide with other OSPIRG chapters to hire staff, such as advocates and grassroots organizers, to work with them on issues that they care about.
+At the University of Oregon, OSPIRG Students will be funded through a $3.75 per student, per term refundable student fee that students reaffirm every two-years through a student body vote.
+Students at UO have been a part of OSPIRG Students for 50 years, pooling together their resources statewide with other OSPIRG chapters to hire staff, such as advocates and grassroots organizers, to work with them on issues that they care about.

 How does OSPIRG Students spend money?